A large and growing body of research shows that poor kids grow up to have a host of physical problems as adults

 Impoverished children in the study had more psychological distress as adults, including more antisocial conduct like aggression and bullying and more helplessness behavior, than kids from middle-income backgrounds.
 Poor kids also had more chronic physiological stress and more deficits in short-term spatial memory.

-“What this means is, if you’re born poor, you’re on a trajectory to have more of these kinds of ,” said Gary Evans, the author of the study and the Elizabeth Lee Vincent Professor of Human Ecology, and professor in the departments of design and environmental analysis, and human development.
+“What this means is, if you’re born poor, you’re on a trajectory to have more of these kinds of psychological problems,” said Gary Evans, the author of the study and the Elizabeth Lee Vincent Professor of Human Ecology, and professor in the departments of design and environmental analysis, and human development.